 When choosing between Android or iOS development, software engineers are often puzzled.
 Both systems, despite having architectural similarities, still have different development and maintenance approaches.

 Two systems are different from one another not just on the development level but even in terms of design and marketing strategy.

 In this post, we’ll cover the differences between iOS and Android.
 We will thoroughly evaluate the risks of choosing either OS and calculate the price of a sample app.
 By the end of the post, you will know if iOS or Android is a better fit your project.

 The biggest dissimilarities between Android development vs iOS development are the technical ones.
 Platforms have different programming languages, testing approaches, and so on.
 The most common differences in iOS and Android app development on the technical side go as follows:

 Which stack is faster and easier to master?
-Most mobile app developers find an iOS app easier to create than the Android one.
-Coding in Swift requires less time than getting around Java, the language has high readability.
+Most mobile app developers find an iOS app is easier to create than the Android one.
+Coding in Swift requires less time than getting around Java since this language has high readability.

 In the future, however, as Kotlin develops further, the tables may turn once again.
 The language is considered a soon-to-be Java replacement - it’s intuitive, modern, and easy to read.

 Programming languages used for iOS development have a shorter learning curve than those for Android and are, thus, easier to master.

 Another major difference between iOS and Android development lies in the integrated environment.

 Android developers utilize Android Studio, a proprietary tool introduced by Google in 2013 and sporting an expanded range of available features.
 This integrated development environment has cross-platform support, high readability, a wide range of development and debugging features.